-This condition could also really be very frustrating to all women who want to conceive.
+This can be very frustrating to all women who want to conceive.
 Having a late period or the absence of menstruation, you patiently wait for a week after your expected menstrual period is due, only to get a negative test result.
 It becomes disappointing for most women but with enough knowledge, you can understand why it happens and you will know the important things to be considered to have a successful pregnancy.

 A pregnancy test checks a woman’s urine or blood.
 The test detects the presence of a hormone called human chorionic gonadotropin (hCG).
 This hormone is made by the placenta and when human chorionic gonadotropin is present, it may indicate that a woman is pregnant.

 The timing of a positive pregnancy test depends on implantation.
-If you are pregnant then a urine pregnancy test is not expected to be positive until, at the very earliest, 3-4 days after implantation which is about 10 days after ovulation/fertilisation (4 days prior to next menstrual period), and about 51 percent of pregnant women have a positive pregnancy test 2 days before the expected next period.
+If you are pregnant then a urine pregnancy test is not expected to be positive until, at the very earliest, three to four days after implantation.
+This is roughly 10 days after ovulation (around four days prior to the next menstrual period), and about 51 percent of pregnant women have a positive pregnancy test two days before their period is due.